petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/updating-page-permissions.md

 To manage the site's look and feel while maintaining control over branding and style, users require different sets of permissions depending on their roles in the process.

 For example, designers should have total control over the edition of the layout and style of pages.
 Conversely, content creators just need to add content to the page.
-In this case, a more restrictive permission would suffice.
+So, a more restrictive permission would suffice.

 Liferay provides four update permissions for pages.
 Each grants users different sets of permissions: